PavlenkoSt/BioCorrector__NextJS/README.md

 # Biocorrector Website

 This is a website about biocorrectors.
-It was developed using next js technology.
+It was developed using nextJS + typescript technologies, and state manager - Redux.

 ## Getting Started